lore95/DataFusion/ReadMe.txt

+Project: ML Video Recognition & Pressure Boards for Post-Surgery Knee Rehabilitation @ KTH

+INTRODUCTION
-KTH project to integrate ML video recognition and pressure boards, combining the extrapolated data in oder to generate an accurate 3d model of forces and movement of the human body.
+This project integrates machine learning-based video recognition and pressure boards to combine extrapolated data, generating an accurate 3D model of forces and human body movement.
+The main goal is to evaluate a patient's muscular power and movement fluidity, essential for monitoring progress in post-surgery knee rehabilitation.

+PROBLEM STATEMENT
-Evaluating a patient's muscular power and movement fluidity is crucial in determining progress for post-surgery knee rehabilitation.
-Traditionally, physiotherapists rely on their experience and qualitative assessments, or, in some cases, utilize costly equipment in order to obtain reliable data for these evaluations.
-Our solution plans to offer a cheap, precise, universal and easily interpretable measurement of the required data through the use of force sensors and skeleton tracking.
+Evaluating muscle power and movement fluidity is crucial for tracking post-surgery recovery in patients with knee injuries.
+Traditionally, physiotherapists rely on qualitative assessments or expensive equipment to obtain reliable data.
+This project aims to provide a cost-effective, accurate, and universal solution for precise measurements through force sensors and skeleton tracking technology.

-The code in this repository is used to create a software that integrates readings from 4 force sensors and video-based skeleton tracking, to enhance and clarify the evaluation of a patient's post surgery knee recovery, beyond traditional methods.
+SOLUTION
+Our system leverages data from four force sensors on a Wii board combined with video-based skeleton tracking to offer enhanced evaluations of knee recovery.
+By providing precise metrics, it complements and improves traditional methods of physiotherapy, offering a more data-driven approach to post-surgery rehabilitation.

+HOW IT WORKS
+Force Sensors: Four force sensors from a Wii board collect data on pressure distribution during movement.
+Skeleton Tracking: Video-based skeleton tracking technology captures the movement and alignment of the patient's body.
+Data Integration: Both sources of data are combined to create a 3D model that visualizes forces and motion, allowing for detailed analysis of knee recovery progress.

+CONTRIBUTING
+We welcome contributions!
+Please feel free to submit a pull request or raise an issue to discuss improvements or report bugs.

 The project communication channel: https://app.clickup.com/9012214187/v/b/s/90121097948